evelynfoy/fun-online-quiz-game/README.md

   - It also gives the page a 'fun' feel.

 - __The Nav bar__
-  - The Nav bar is an unordered list containing a single item.
+  - The Navigation bar is an unordered list containing a single item.
 Restart.
   - Here it is clearly visible and always available to the player but it is also out of the way of the main button and doesn't interfere with the game.
   - It takes the player back to the Start page where the preferences are enabled and the player can re-pick.

 ![Nav](docs/images/Heading.png)

-- __The Prefences Area__
+- __The Preferences Area__

-  - This section will allow the user select the topic, level and no of questions.These are disabled once the game is started.
+  - This section will allow the user to select the topic, level, and no of questions.
+These are disabled once the game is started.
   - The options stack on top of each other on small screens like phones.

 ![Preferences](docs/images/Preferences-Phone.png)